rust-scicomp/website/pages/index.md

 # Scientific Computing in Rust 2023

-The Scientific Computing in Rust 2023 workshop will take place on Thursday 13 July and Friday 14 July between <a href='javascript:toggle_times()'>13:00 BST and 17:00 BST</a>.
+The Scientific Computing in Rust 2023 workshop took place on Thursday 13 July and Friday 14 July between <a href='javascript:toggle_times()'>13:00 BST and 17:00 BST</a>.

 <div id='other-timezones' style='display:none; border:2px solid #FF8800;padding:10px'>